AI-Assisted Incident Command with Claude Integrations and MCP

 - Require a human check on any write action that changes priority, status, or owner.

-- Store all recommendation diffs and final approved text for quality review.
+- Store all recommendation diffs, final approved text, and post-write verification for quality review.

 Prompt contract for diagnosis pass: